amarder/locovote/README.md

 ### The Merge

 Merge all data about municipalities together, make a municipality snapshot page that shows all the data.

-Put the municipality name in the URL so people can send out links.
+**Sankey Diagram**

 ### School Snapshot